neuronsimulator/nrn/docs/hoc/programming/errors.rst

         is most easily done when running under gdb.
 For a parallel model, one can combine with coredump_on_error and, to force a coredump on abort(), use the bash command 'ulimit -c unlimited'.

+        Return is the previous value of the floating-point mask. (or -1 on failure, or functionality not supported).

+        Without an arg, SIGFPE is turned on.
     Note:
         The normal trap for exp(x) for x > 700 in mod files becomes a floating exception when x is out of range.